adPalafox/xyz-isbn/README.md

 ```
 go run main.go
 ```
+Please make sure that the commands are executed directly under the project directory

 ### Process
 The service will fetch the list of books enpoint, and automatically check for missing ISBN information and perform the necessary steps: